floatSDSDS/floatsdsds.github.io/index.md

 I hate pirated software, instead, I seek for light weight free tools.
 If you are looking for an alternative, feel free to info me anytime.

-I'm doing some translate work about R, from English to Chinese.
+I'm doing some translate work about R and some other English documents, from English to Chinese.
 I would be gald if someone would point out my errors or even join in.

 **I am responsible for everything I wrote and I love everything I create.**

-**News** I have just stepped into the research area for little more than a year as an undergraduate, still feel shy to introduce myself as an entry-level data scientist, but I have to say it was a meaningful and fulfill time that give me faith to take research as an career.
-My research interest including Graph Mining and social networks.
-If you want to know more about me please check on my [CV](https://github.com/floatSDSDS/floatsdsds.github.io/raw/master/_data/LuFANNIERA-PHD.pdf).
+**News** Looking for RA/PhD Positions in Graph Mining and its applications, either in Social or Transportation Networks.
+If you feel interested and want to know more about me, please check on my [CV](https://github.com/floatSDSDS/floatsdsds.github.io/raw/master/_data/LuFANRA-PHD1801.pdf).

 floatsd